OHSU Files With State Regulator to Purchase Rival Legacy Health

 More than a year after announcing the deal, Oregon Health & Science University filed with the key state regulator to purchase crosstown rival Legacy Health and make it a subsidiary.

-OHSU filed documents detailing the purchase with the the Health Care Market Oversight program, a unit of the Oregon Health Authority, an entity that is bound by law to review health care mergers and acquisitions that affect Oregonians.
+OHSU filed documents detailing the purchase with the Health Care Market Oversight program, a unit of the Oregon Health Authority and an entity bound by law to review health care mergers and acquisitions that affect Oregonians.
 Federal and state justice departments may review it as well.

 HCMO’s review, “one of the most rigorous and robust in the nation,” is expected to take six months or more, OHSU said, with the purchase closing in early 2025.
 If approved, the combination will create the largest employer in the Portland metro area with 32,000 doctors, nurses and other staff, 12 hospitals, 100 other locations, and 3 million patient visits a year.

-“The OHSU-Legacy integration gives Oregon what it urgently needs to ensure people get the right care at the right place and at the right time, and to limit cost growth by preserving and improving existing community resources and services,” said OHSU President Danny Jacobs said in a statement.
+“The OHSU-Legacy integration gives Oregon what it urgently needs to ensure people get the right care at the right place and at the right time, and to limit cost growth by preserving and improving existing community resources and services,” OHSU president Danny Jacobs said in a statement.

 OHSU moved to acquire Legacy after the COVID-19 pandemic, when both institutions were losing money because of rising costs for labor and supplies and a dearth of patients seeking more complex, higher-margin care.
 By combining, the two hospital systems aim to find economies of scale.

-But a document sent to OHSU leaders indicates that the deal won’t provide an immediate solution.
+But a document sent to OHSU leaders indicates the deal won’t provide an immediate solution.

-Major health care unions said they approved of the merger, despite concerns among rank-and-file workers than the deal will lead to layoffs.
-In the communique to leaders, OHSU said it would make all staffing decisions “as transparently and with as much notice as possible.”
+Major health care unions said they approved of the merger, despite concerns among rank-and-file workers that the deal will lead to layoffs.
+OHSU will make all staffing decisions “as transparently and with as much notice as possible,” OHSU said in the communiqué to leaders.

 “We are eager to collaborate with OHSU throughout this process to realize the full potential of this acquisition,” the unions said in a statement.
 “By prioritizing job security, professional development, and an inclusive workplace, this acquisition is poised to make OHSU the premier healthcare provider and employer in the region.”